Who we Are

-The John P. Previti Memorial Foundation is a non-profit organization dedicated to improving the quality of life of at-risk youth through programs of education, advocacy and recovery.
+The John P. Previti Memorial Foundation is a non-profit organization dedicated to improving the quality of life of at-risk individuals through programs of education, advocacy and recovery.
 We support and inspire people to overcome adversity.
-By teaming with local charities we strive to make a real, lasting impact to the health and vitality of communities.
+By teaming with local charities, we strive to make a real, lasting impact to the health and vitality of communities.

 James (“Jim”) Previti created the foundation in 2009 to honor the memory of his brother, John, and to provide philanthropic support to worthy organizations.

-A longtime and well-respected Southern California home builder, Jim Previti is president and CEO of Frontier Communities and Frontier Enterprises.
+A longtime and well-respected Southern California homebuilder, Jim Previti is president and CEO of Frontier Communities (Frontier Homes) and Frontier Enterprises.
 Jim was named in 2004 to the prestigious Builder 100 list compiled annually by Professional Builder Magazine, and he has been honored as the Builder of the Year by the Building Industry Association.

 Along with his business success, Jim Previti has spent nearly two decades and hundreds of hours volunteering at local substance abuse prevention and rehabilitation programs.
 He works one-on-one with those who are struggling to shed their addictions and reclaim their lives.